Skip to main content

 Diagram of jperf test for a wireless client measuring throughput to the wired network

-2) Extract the Jperf file in your desktop.
+2. Extract the Jperf file to your desktop.

-3) Open the Jperf folder and execute the jperf batch file (You need Java installed in your workstation).
+3. Open the Jperf folder and run the jperf batch file (You need Java installed in your workstation).

 Screenshot of Windows Explorer directory locating the jperf batch file

-4) The following GUI is going to open.
-Repeat this procedure in the two workstations.
+4. The following Jperf GUI opens.
+Repeat this procedure on both workstations.

 Screenshot of the jperf application with default configuration